-The Master's Degree Program in Public Administration (M.P.A.) provides students with the knowledge and skills needed for a variety of positions in the public, nonprofit, and private sectors, and is designed for students seeking to enhance their administrative careers as well as those seeking greater professional preparation and development.
+The Master's Degree Program in Public Administration (M.P.A.) provides students with the knowledge and skills needed for a variety of positions in the public, non- profit, and private sectors, and is designed for students seeking to enhance their administrative careers as well as those seeking greater professional preparation and development.
 The Auburn University at Montgomery program is accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA), the accrediting body of master's degree programs in public administration.

-The mission of the Auburn University at Montgomery M.P.A. program is to prepare students with diverse backgrounds and experiences for successful policymaking and administrative careers at the local, regional, and national levels.
+The mission of the Auburn University at Montgomery M.P.A. program is to pre- pare students with diverse backgrounds and experiences for successful policymaking and administrative careers at the local, regional, and national levels.
 Through excellent teaching, research, academic collaboration, community engagement, and service, the program provides students with the critical knowledge, professional skills, and public service values required to assume leadership positions in the public and nonprofit sectors.
 Key hallmarks of the program are its emphasis on the importance of an understanding of the normative, constitutional, and participatory aspects of active citizenship, and the broader challenges facing public policy and administration in the contemporary world.

-The M.P.A. program comprises 36 semester hours - an eight-course core and four electives chosen from any political science or public administration courses offered for graduate credit.
+The M.P.A. program comprises 36 semester hours - a nine course core and three electives chosen from any political science or public administration courses offered for graduate credit.
 Students may choose to concentrate in one of the program's elective concentrations (Nonprofit Management and Leadership and State and Local Administration) or they may select a broader set of electives.
-In addition, with the consent of the Department Head, a student may take up to six hours of course-work from any other AUM department offering graduate courses.
+In addition, with the consent of the Department Head, a student may take up to six hours of coursework from any other AUM department offering graduate courses.
 These six hours would be applied toward the required elective hours.
-Awarding of the degree is conditional on completion of 36 graduate semester hours at a 3.0 GPA or higher and, on the completion of all required coursework, passing the comprehensive exams.
+Awarding of the degree is conditional on completion of 36 graduate semester hours at a 3.0 GPA or higher including earning a grade of C or higher in the Capstone Seminar.

-■ Courses in the M.P.A.
-Program of Study (PUAD)
+Courses in the M.P.A.
+Program of Study (PUAD) Core Courses

-Core Courses

 6010.
-Introduction to Public Administration (3).
-Pr., graduate standing.
+Intro to Public Administration (3).
 Examines the constitutional, institutional, political and social environment in which public administration occurs and introduces students to the important theories, concepts, functions and issues in the discipline of public administration.

 6020.
 Public Service Ethics (3).
-Pr., graduate standing.
 Prepares students to engage in ethical discourse in diverse circumstances, to recognize ethical questions when they exist, to act with legitimacy, accountability, and transparency as public servants and to possess a working knowledge of the literature, philosophy, and issues of public service ethics.

 6030.
 Government Organization and Administration (3).
-Pr., graduate standing.

 Surveys major theoretical, conceptual and ethical issues in understanding the behavior of public organizations.
 Compares the behavior of public and private organizations and introduces strategies for responding to problems in leadership, motivation, structure, decision making, communication and organizational change.

 6040.
 Public and Nonprofit Budgeting (3).
-Pr., graduate standing.
 An examination of the processes and techniques of public and nonprofit sector budgeting.
 Includes formulation, authorization, appropriation and execution stages.

 6050.
-Human Resource Administration in the Public Sector (3).
-Pr., graduate standing.
+Human Resource Administration (3).
 Examines the nature of employment/merit systems in the context of public sector.
-Focuses on the value/ethical dimensions of the personnel field and on selected personnel processes such as job analysis, job evaluation, recruitment and selection.
+Focuses on the value/ ethical dimensions of the personnel field and on selected personnel processes such as job analysis, job evaluation, recruitment and selection.

 6060.
-Introduction to Applied Research Design and Quantitative Analysis (3).
-Pr., graduate standing.
-Students are introduced to the purpose and design of applied research as well as the foundations of quantitative analysis including basic statistics and hypothesis testing, linear regression techniques, and the use of data management/analysis software.
+Applied Research and Quantitative Analysis (3).
+Students are introduced to the purpose and design of applied research as well as the foundation of quantitative analysis including basic statistics and hypothesis testing, regression techniques, and the use of data management/analysis software.